 2. Click Start Here to connect your tools.

-3. Select +Add a tool to this flow in either column and connect monday.com.
+3. Select +Add a tool to this flow and choose your apps.
 Then click +Choose account to specify the monday.com account you want to use.

 Note: Later, you’ll be able to add field mappings to determine which fields will be kept updated in both tools — regardless of the flow direction you set here.